hazelcast/hazelcast-jet-reference-manual/src/API.md

 item to a given ordinal, but also has the option to emit the same item to all ordinals.
 This is the most typical case and allows easy replication of a data stream across several edges.

+Edges by default will have ordinal 0.
+Two outgoing edges from or incoming edges to the same vertex must have different ordinals, and gaps in ordinal sequence are not allowed.

 ### Priority